 DIV 6773.
 Reel Black Faith: Race, Religion and Film.
 [Formerly DIV 3540] This course is an examination of the religious and spiritual dimensions of films selected from across the African diaspora through from the silent film era to contemporary cinema.
 The emphasis of this course will focus on race, gender, class, sexuality, nationality, and other aspects of social location juxtaposed with theological concepts, spiritual concerns, religious imagery, and moral values to better understand the interplay of cinematic representation of Black religious experience; satisfies race and class requirement and counts toward the Kelly Miller Smith Black church studies certificate.
-[3] Mr. Floyd-Thomas

-DIV 6775.
-Seminar in Black Religion and Culture Studies I. As an emergent field, Black Cultural Studies is interdisciplinary and has greatly developed since the late 1960s from a few Black Studies programs and departments at a few notable universities, Yale leading the way in the early 1970s.
-The conversation has grown with the increase in student enrollments in black philosophy, black queer studies, and women's studies programs, on the one hand, and traditional theological studies, on the other.
+[3] Mr. Floyd-Thomas in black philosophy, black queer studies, and women's studies programs, on the one hand, and traditional theological studies, on the other.
 Black Religion and Culture Studies appears most appropriate as a rubric of study.
 It best captures the ambiguities of history, culture, and religion signified by the larger discourse on the Black Atlantic.
 The discourse includes not only the North American, but also Caribbean and Brazilian diaspora cultures and Black Britannia.
 Black Religion and Culture Studies displays a concerted methodological interest in bringing Black Culture Studies into conversation with the study of black religion as defined by Charles H. Long with a focus on the history of religions approach and phenomenological hermeneutics.
 [3] Mr. Anderson.